Group Cross-Correlations with Faintly Constrained Filters: Group Cross-Correlations

 of partially applied functions, each satisfying the constraint \eqref{eq:omegaConstraintSimplePartiallyApplied} for all ${g \in G_b}$ and ${h \in G}$.

 Similarly, the measure $\mu_b$ for ${b \in B}$ is invariant under conjugation by any element in the stabilizer $G_b$.
-So if $G$ acts transitively on $B$, then it suffices to provide a single measure that is invariant under conjugation by some stabilizer.
+So if $G$ acts transitively on $B$, then it suffices to provide a single locally finite Borel measure $\mu_b$ that is invariant under conjugation by $G_b$ for some choice of basepoint ${b \in B}$.
+(In this case we set ${\mu_{g.b} \coloneqq c_{g*} \mu_b}$ for each ${g \in G}$, which is not an overdetermined definition by our $G_b$-invariance constraint on $\mu_b$.)

 This will be a recurring theme throughout the present paper.
-Oftentimes we will have some entity parametrized by $B$ and compatible with the action ${G \curvearrowright B}$ in a way that it entails a $G_b$-invariance constraint for the single entity associated to any ${b \in B}$.
-The benefit of working with such parametrized entities is that it eleminates the need to check the independence of constructions from some choice of fundamental domain, which can be viewed as an implementation detail.
+Oftentimes we will have some entity parametrized by $B$ in a $G$-equivariant way entailing a $G_b$-invariance (or later $G_b$-equivariance) constraint for the single entity associated to any ${b \in B}$.
+The benefit of working with such parametrized entities is that it eliminates the need to check the independence of constructions from some choice of fundamental domain (or basepoint for transitive actions), which can be viewed as an implementation detail.